gauravmehraa/Noteable/README.md

-# SecureU Assignment - Personal Notes App
+# Noteable - Personal Notes App

 This application is a user-friendly web app designed for creating, editing, and managing personal notes.
 With secure user authentication and session management, it ensures your data remains private.
 The app has a responsive UI where notes are dynamically updated and displayed.
 Whether you're jotting down quick reminders or detailed notes, this app provides a simple and reliable solution for all your note-taking needs.